 AeroAstro students offered exciting real-world challenges

 AeroAstro undergraduate students studying full time at MIT are eligible for the off-campus internship program.
 Individual opportunities may involve additional eligibility requirements.
-All full-time and continuing undergraduate students at MIT are eligible to participate in the MIT Undergraduate Research Opportunities Program, which enables students to work full-time on campus during the summer.
+All full-time and continuing MIT undergraduates are eligible to participate in the MIT Undergraduate Research Opportunities Program, which enables students to work full-time on campus during the summer.
 Students may also explore summer opportunities through the MIT International Science and Technology Initiatives, the Student-Alumni Externship Program, and the International Research Opportunities Program.

 Applying for internship